Coldharbour Roundabout

 Scheme costs

-Coldharbour Road is part of the wider Maidstone Integrated Transport Package.
+Coldharbour Roundabout is part of the Maidstone Integrated Transport Package (MITP).
 The MITP is a wider package of highway schemes expected to cost £13.9 million in total, of which £8.9 million has been secured from the Local Growth Fund obtained from the South East Local Enterprise Partnership.
-The remaining costs will be funded by Section 106 developer contributions from nearby housing developments.

 Considerable growth is planned in this area, including the 'Whitepost Fields' development, which will increase congestion between Maidstone and Ditton.
 Improvements are needed to the roundabout to reduce congestion, improve journey times and support the M20 smart motorway.